 Top 10 Most Popular Best Practice Posts

-There has been a dramatic increase in reported cases of autism over the past decade.
-Prevalence rates have risen steadily, from one in...
+There has been a dramatic worldwide increase in reported cases of autism over the past decade.
+Yet, compared to population estimates,...

 The second edition of the widely administered Social Responsiveness Scale (SRS-2; Constantino & Gruber, 2012) maintains ...